Slaboye Zveno

 Slaboye zveno (Слабое звено, English translation: A weak link) is the Russian version of the game show The Weakest Link.
-It was first broadcast on September 25, 2001 on Channel One Russia.
+It was first broadcast on September 25, 2001, on Channel One Russia, and last broadcast on July 2, 2005, after the host Mariya Kiselyova asked for a maternity leave and the rights for the network to broadcast the show expired before her return.

+Channel 5 had broadcast the show from December 2, 2007, to December 28, 2008, with Nikolai Fomenko as host.

+The show would not be broadcast again until 2020, when MIR acquired the rights to present the show.
+The revival premiered on February 14, with Kiselyova as the host once again.
+On March 1, 2022, following the Russian invasion of Ukraine, BBC Studios revoked the rights for any Russian networks to exhibit a version of the show.
+The episodes that had been already in production aired normally, with the final episode of the 2020 revival premiering on January 13, 2023.

+Since March 8, 2023, an unlicensed version of the show deemed Na Vyhkod! (На выход!, English translation: To the way out) has been broadcast on STS, with roughly the same format as the original show.

 Money tree

-Interesting facts
+Trivia

 In late 2002, the channel's several leading game show hosts swapped places.
 In the event Mariya Kiselyova hosted the New Year edition of Who Wants to Be a Millionaire?, while Pole Chudes host Leonid Yakubovich hosted The Weakest Link.
 That episode has set a record.
-The winner Roman Madyanov has received a prize of ₽402,000 rubles (out of the grand prize of 1 million rubles).
+The winner Roman Madyanov has received a prize of ₽402,000 rubles (out of the grand prize of one million rubles).